|

 Paul Russell's 1995 book Freedom and Moral Sentiment provided a new interpretation of David Hume's naturalism and moral sentiments.
 Russell also explored their connection to the reactive attitudes of Peter Strawson.

 Russell argues that Hume's arguments for "naturalism" provide a better understanding of Hume's ideas about human freedom than simply identifying his ideas with Thomas Hobbes's "voluntarism."
-Russell tries to show that for Hume, responsibility is more than just acting freely, i.e., with no external constraints.
+Russell tries to show that for Hume, responsibility is more than just acting with freedom of action, i.e., with no external constraints.

 In his experimental study of man as part of human nature, Hume claimed to see clearly the basis for morality in the moral sentiments that he observed in man.
-Hume's naturalism is to discover laws of human nature, not by a priori analysis using reason alone, nor by supernatural theological analyses.
+Hume's naturalism is to discover laws of human nature, not by a priori analysis using reason alone, nor by supernatural theological analyses, but because "feelings" in the mind impose "natural beliefs" like causality.

 Russell introduces the standard view of Hume's thought - as the principal source for "classical compatibilism" - one that he hopes to correct: